See how to set up our order channel in Webshipper, create your API credentials, and installing the Webshipper module.

 The first step in integrating Webshipper with Magento is to create API credentials in your Magento setup, which will allow Webshipper to interact with Magento.

 Start by logging into your Magento administration panel.

 You will need to create a Web Service Role and a Web Service User.

-- Now select the tab Role Resources on the left, and choose the roles Catalog and Sales, and click on Save Role on the right side of the screen.
+Now select the tab Role Resources on the left, and choose the roles Catalog and Sales, and click on Save Role on the right side of the screen.

-- Next, select the tab User Role on the left, and choose the role for Webshipper that you created.
-Finally, click on Save User.
+Next, select the tab User Role on the left, and choose the role for Webshipper that you created just before.
+Finally, click on Save User to the right.

 2. Creating a Magento order channel

 Now log into Webshipper, and navigate to Settings > Order channels and click on New order channel.